 https://freedomofmind.com/

-Holysmoke is a skeptic site, one that looks at issues of religious fraud, addressing the financial, emotional and intellectual harm that its authors view a having been caused by religious fraud and deceit.
-A variety of religious institutions are discussed, including cults, faith healers and creationists, and most particularly the Church of Scientology, but notably turning a tolerant eye toward Wicca and the occult, while broadly defining mainstream religions as cults.
+Holysmoke is a skeptic site that looks at religious fraud issues, addressing the financial, emotional, and intellectual harm that its authors view as having been caused by religious fraud and deceit.
+Various religious institutions are discussed, including cults, faith healers and creationists, and most particularly the Church of Scientology, but notably turning a tolerant eye toward Wicca and the occult even while broadly defining mainstream religions as cults.
+Contacts are included.

 Presented and maintained by Cultwatch, the site offers information on identifying a cult, including various definitions and types of cults, such as religious, commercial, self-help and counseling cults, and political cults.
 The use of mind control, deception, and exclusivism by cults is also discussed.
 Other topics include cultic warning signs, advice for the media and celebrities, how to leave and recover from a religious cult, and how to find a good church, and others.